Is Janagana Registration Really Necessary? What Happens If You Skip It?

 The answer is an unambiguous yes.
 Census registration isn't just a civic duty — it is a direct investment in your family's access to food, housing, education, healthcare, and political representation for the next decade.

-Every family that skips registration is, in effect, asking the government to forget they exist.
+Every family that skips registration is asking the government to forget they exist.
 Don't let that be your family.

 Register Your Family Today